 Use and Modifications

 The unique character of Holga photography is defined by the appearance of the images, they normally have evidence of camera light leaks, esoteric focusing and heavy vignetting in the corners.
 For my own approach to Holga work I try and exert a little more control over the process.
-Before putting film through any Holga camera that I own, I make a few basic modifications to the cameras prior to using them.
+Before putting film through any Holga camera, I make a few basic modifications prior to using them.
 Firstly I paint the interior of the camera with a matte black paint, this is done to minimise any internal reflection that might come from the plastic material used to make the camera, as this alway appears to have a sheen to it.
 I then apply a thin layer of an opaque sealant to all the exterior joints.
-I also take the precaution of applying black masking tape around the camera after I have loaded a film, not forgetting the red film indicator window on the back plate, from experience I have discovered that this window is not light tight and will cause fogging even through the backing paper.
+I always take the precaution of applying black masking tape around the camera after I have loaded a film, not forgetting the red film indicator window on the back plate, from experience I have discovered that this window is not light tight and will cause fogging even through the backing paper.
 The sliding locks on the side of the camera can also be accidentally knocked open and are best covered with masking tape as well.
-Occasionally I also have removed the foam strips from inside the camera as well, I find they can sometimes make loading and unloading the film difficult.
+I also remove the foam strips from inside the camera as well, I find they can sometimes make loading and unloading the film difficult.
 They are there to provide tension to the film, but I have not noticed any difference without them in place.

 8 & f